+There are several types of termites in Florida and New Jersey.
 Different types of termites will give different indicators of structural damage.
 Subterranean termites create tunnels in order to access above-ground food sources.
 These tunnels are made from mud, saliva, and feces, and they are found around the foundation of an infested structure.
 Indicators of a drywood termite infestation may not show up until there is already substantial damage.
 When this is the case, the veneer cracks, revealing the tunnels underneath.

 Carpenter ant nests and termite nests are usually built deep within structures.
 Because of this, they are rarely stumbled upon.
 However, if they are seen, it is important for treatment purposes to decipher which pest built the nest.
 The nests of the two pests can look similar to one another, but there are some key differences.

 The insides of carpenter ant nests are surprisingly clean.
 The ants remove all debris from the nest, and they clean and polish the galleries.
 This causes the tunnels and galleries to have a smooth appearance.
 Carpenter ants remove wood in line with the grain, which creates thin ribs of wood.
 These ribs separate areas of the nest.